dlh89/roulette/README.md

-"# roulette game in python"
+"# roulette game in python by dlh89 and wdavey89"